Károly Pál: Municipal politics

+Pál was the chairman of the Mali Iđoš executive committee prior to the May 1992 Serbian local elections.

+He was elected to the Mali Iđoš municipal assembly in the May 1992 elections, once again running as an independent candidate because the Reform Democratic Party was boycotting the election.
+An alliance of opposition candidates won the election, and on 15 June 1992 Pál was chosen as assembly president, a position that was at the time equivalent to mayor.

+An alliance of the VMDK, the RDSV, and the Democratic Movement of Serbia (DEPOS) won a majority victory in Mali Iđoš in the December 1992 local elections, and Pál was chosen for a second term as mayor in January 1993.

+In the aftermath of the 1996 Serbian local elections, Pál was appointed as a member of the executive committee.

 The VMSZ won a majority victory in Mali Iđoš in the 2000 Serbian local elections.
 After the election, Pál was chosen as president of the municipality's executive board (i.e., effectively the municipality's first minister).

 He received the lead position on the VMSZ's list for Mali Iđoš in the 2004 local elections.
 The party won a plurality victory and emerged as the dominant party in a local coalition government; Pál was chosen as president (i.e., speaker) when the assembly convened.
 In 2005, he made the controversial decision to allow the Montenegrin Orthodox Church to construct a place of worship in the municipality; this decision was opposed by the Serbian government, on the grounds that the church was not recognized.
 Pál was given the fourth position on the Hungarian Coalition's list for Mali Iđoš in the 2008 Serbian local elections, in which the alliance won another plurality victory, and was chosen afterwards for another term as assembly president.

 Serbia's electoral law was reformed in 2011, such that mandates were awarded to candidates on successful lists in numerical order.
 Pál received the second position on the VMSZ's list in the 2012 local elections and was elected to another term when the list won eight seats.
 The Democratic Party (Demokratska stranka, DS) later formed a coalition government without the VMSZ, and Pál charged that the DS had broken a pre-election pact.
 He did not seek re-election in 2016.